 Because Ireland is everything that you imagine it to be: dramatic coastal cliffs, lively pubs, crumbling castles, moody weather, astoundingly green hills, rich traditions, cozy BnBs and warm, hospitable locals that will leave you feeling right at home no matter where you roam.
 Though they may seem small at first glance, the mountains are rugged, steep and covered in ridge lines that beg to be run - anyone who ventures up is sure to be challenged, humbled and greatly rewarded with spectacular views.

 What’s included in the trip cost?

-The trip price includes pre-trip communication & guidance, airport pickup on the start date, airport drop-off on the finish date, all accommodation, all meals & snacks from lunch on the first day until breakfast on the final day, transportation, drivers, experienced guides from both Rogue Expeditions and Fuego y Agua Endurance, organized runs, organized cultural challenges, all scheduled sightseeing entry fees/boat tickets/etc and an Endurance Adventure Ireland shirt.
+The trip price includes pre-trip communication & guidance, airport pickup on the start date, airport drop-off on the finish date, all accommodation, all meals aside from one dinner from lunch on the first day until breakfast on the final day, transportation, professional drivers, experienced Rogue Expeditions trip leaders, a local logistics team, organized runs, organized cultural challenges, all scheduled sightseeing entry fees/boat tickets/etc and an Endurance Adventure Ireland shirt.
 In short, just about everything is covered from the moment you land until the moment you leave!

 What isn’t included in the trip cost?

-The cost does not include flight, transport to our first-day meeting spot for those already in Dublin, alcohol, tips or personal purchases/extra activities.
+The cost does not include flight, transport to our first-day meeting spot for those already in Dublin, 1 dinner, alcohol, tips or personal purchases/extra activities.